 The goal of a social network is stability and mutual value-exchange for all of its members, mainly in the form of resources and information.

 The parts of this system are your boss, staff, customers, partner companies, and technology (IT and machines).
 All these parts are working together, based on processes and organizational structures.

 The output of a company is mainly centered around products and services.

 Preparing your sandwich for the next working day is a system:

 The parts of this system are the ingredients, a knife, your hands, and your hands.
 You take the ingredients out of the fridge, cut up all the ingredients into small pieces, put them on the bread, and package the sandwich.

 The output of this process is a fresh and prepacked sandwich in your fridge.

 A 3-Step Process To Apply Systems Thinking

 One slight note of caution: A systems thinking approach to life will be a challenge for beginners.
 People are not taught to think in interconnected and circular patterns.

 But to pave the way for future systems thinkers, let’s analyze how an easy systems thinking process could look like.
-This process will be applied to an example which was mentioned at the beginning of this blog post: How do we manage our life successfully as a whole?
+This process will be applied to an example that was mentioned at the beginning of this blog post: How do we manage our life successfully as a whole?